I'm an astronomer at MIT

 and the planets that orbit them.

-I am a National Science Foundation Astronomy & Astrophysics Postdoctoral Fellow at MIT, where I use observations to study the physics of stars and exoplanets.
-I completed my Ph.D. at Harvard, where I was involved in the MEarth Project, looking for planets around M dwarfs in the Solar Neighborhood.
-I was a Fireman Fellow, Harvard Horizons Scholar and NSF Graduate Research Fellow.
+I am a National Science Foundation Astronomy & Astrophysics Postdoctoral Fellow, using observations to study the physics of stars and exoplanets.
+I completed my Ph.D. at Harvard, where I was a Fireman Fellow, Harvard Horizons Scholar and a NSF Graduate Research Fellow.

 I love to share astronomy, both online and off.
-If you are interested in a quick tour of my recent work and research interests, two short talks can be watched online.
+If you are interested in a quick tour of my research, two short talks can be watched online.
 My paper on the impact of stellar rotation on the detectability of habitable planets around M dwarfs was written up in the AAS Nova.

 email: ernewton [at] mit [dot] edu